A pamphlet is a small, unbound booklet focused on a single subject, often educational in nature.

 5. Test-run the print version.

-Want to design professional pamphlets online?
-Lucidpress makes it easy.
+Before you print and order hundreds of copies, test-run it first.
+Verify that the finished product meets your expectations.Ready to design your own professional pamphlet online?
+Marq makes it easy.
 With our intuitive drag-and-drop interface, you can select a template and customize it with fonts, colors, shapes, images and more.
-It only takes minutes to create a high-quality pamphlet that you'll be proud to print and share.
+It only takes minutes to create a high-quality pamphlet that you’ll be proud to print and share.